 The broad definition includes transfers of life insurance, partnership interests, royalty rights, and gifts of checks or notes of third parties.
 Even forgiveness of a note or cancellation of a debt may constitute a gift.

 Almost any party can be the donee (recipient) of a gift subject to tax.
 The donee can be an individual, partnership, corporation, foundation, trust, or other person.
-(A gift to a corporation is typically considered a gift to the other shareholders in proportion to their proprietary interest.
+(A gift to a corporation is typically considered a gift to the other shareholders in proportion to their proprietary interests.
 Similarly, a gift to a trust is usually considered to be a gift to the beneficiary[ies] in proportion to their interest(s).)

-In fact, a gift can be subject to the tax (assuming the gift is complete) even if the identity of the donee is not known at the date of the transfer and cannot be ascertained.
+In fact, a gift can be subject to the tax (assuming the gift is complete) even if the identity of the donee is not known or ascertainable on the date of the transfer.

 ADVANTAGES OF LIFETIME GIFTS